jerith/Platform-Guild/language-guides/python/packaging.rst

-There are many ways to solve both use cases, the most basic of which is to duplicate the version information as a parameter to :func:`setuptools.setup`, and again within a module in the package such that the version is available at runtime.
+There are many ways to solve both use cases, the most basic of which is to duplicate the version information as a parameter to ``setuptools.setup``, and again within a module in the package such that the version is available at runtime.

 A slightly DRYer approach is to import the version from within the